LSE-MY457/lse-my457.github.io/index.md

 #### 5. Selection on Observables 3

-This week we will consider partial identification and sensitivity analysis.
+We consider what happens if we are willing to weaken the assumptions underpinning our research designs, exploring partial identification and sensitivity analysis.

 ##### Lecture